daniarherikurniawan/SPARK/README.md

 	setenv JAVA_HOME /usr/java/jdk1.8.0_92/jre
 	```
-7. Then tell the Spark that we want to would not compile everything from the start
+7. Then tell the Spark that we would not compile everything from the start

 	``` setenv SPARK_PREPEND_CLASSES true ```